Excessive consumption, gambling, and seeking out a gentlemen’s club or two find their way onto most bachelor party “to-do” lists.

 Rent a Pool Cabana: Nothing aids in recovery after a late, long, boozy night than spending part of the next day relaxing by the pool.

 Renting a pool cabana will give your group a home base with guaranteed seating, a TV, bottled water, and a place to store your valuables as you relax.
-More on pool cabanas in Vegas here.

 Smoke a Quality Cigar: There are a number of cigar lounges in Las Vegas both on the Strip and downtown that allow you to select a high-quality cigar and pair it with the perfect cocktail.

-Visit a Speakeasy: A cocktail in a hidden bar could be the perfect way to kick off a night of debauchery, and we’ve put together a rundown of Las Vegas speakeasies to help you find one.
+Visit a Speakeasy: A cocktail in a hidden bar could be the perfect way to kick off a night of debauchery, and I’ve put together a rundown of Las Vegas speakeasies to help you find one.